-The Cunard Line's CARINTHIA at anchor off the Pier Head at Liverpool at Liverpool in 1959
+The Cunard Line's CARINTHIA at anchor off the Pier Head at Liverpool in 1959

 A massive rebuilding programme began in the mid 1940s after the end of the Second World War and continued throughout the 1950s, commencing with Elder Dempster's ACCRA and APAPA in 1947/48.
 A total of fourteen new ships were built for Liverpool-based passenger ships, culminating in the EMPRESS OF CANADA in 1961.
 It was a bold move, given that competition from the airlines was making its presence felt from the mid 1950s.

 Winter in the North Atlantic.
 The view from the bridge of the CARINTHIA whilst on

 passage from Liverpool to Halifax, Nova Scotia, in January 1965.

 (photo: John Shepherd)